 • Identification of required services may require additional support so employees can be sure they’re looking at prices for the actual services they need.

-• Incentives encourage participation, such as offering an HSA along with the HDHP plan, employer seeding, and/or higher contributions to help lower member premiums.
+• Incentives encourage participation, such as offering a health savings account (HSA) along with the HDHP plan, employer seeding, and/or higher contributions to help lower member premiums.

 • Phased-in reference services limit the number of services in the first year in order to acclimate employees to how the program works.

-• Cost-share differentials need to be carefully calibrated to encourage greater utilization of top-tier providers to drive down costs.
+• Cost-sharing differentials need to be carefully calibrated to encourage greater utilization of top-tier providers to drive down costs.